 Credit-linked insurance brings together aggregators (e.g. a microfinance institution, bank, contracting agribusiness, or input company) and the smallholder beneficiaries.
 Aggregators are usually familiar with insurance and aware of their risk exposure on loans, particularly due to bad weather.
 Smallholders generally have little experience with insurance; significant financial education and communication are therefore required.
 Farmers need to know about the products before they can decide to request them.
 We organize various kinds of training and educational programs among the farming communities to create awareness and demand to fulfill their financial needs and insurance requirements.

 The loan-giving institution ideally prepays the premium on the smallholders’ behalf.
 Repayment follows after harvest.
 If there is an insured loss, the amount to be repaid is reduced.
 These products are often compulsory on all loans from an organization: if farmers want to access credit, it comes with insurance.
 This combination helps to create, grow and maintain a market for agricultural insurance products.

 Mobile phones increase insurance reach and efficiency

 Mobile use is extensive and growing throughout Asia.
-This provides a new means to reach and register farmers who are using improved inputs, but may not be otherwise organized in large groups for easy insurance distribution.
-Our first product here is essentially ‘insurance in a bag’.
+This provides a new means to reach and register farmers who are using improved inputs but may not be otherwise organized in large groups for easy insurance distribution.
+Our first product here is essential ‘insurance in a bag’.
 An input company pays the premiums and farmers then follow instructions in the bag (e.g. of seeds), registering via SMS.
 Corresponding data from mobile phone companies then enable identification of the farmers’ location and therefore of their weather.
 If conditions trigger a payout, this goes straight to farmers via mobile phone.